yamaton/vscode-h2o/README.md

 1. Confirm that the active editor language mode is **Shell Script** or **BitBake**.
 2. If the command is in [general.txt](https://github.com/yamaton/h2o-curated-data/blob/main/general.txt), run **Shell Completion: Load All Common CLI Specs**.
 3. If it is in [bio.txt](https://github.com/yamaton/h2o-curated-data/blob/main/bio.txt), run **Shell Completion: Load All Bioinformatics CLI Specs**.
 4. To discard a stale cached specification, run **Shell Completion: Remove Command Spec** and enter the command name.
-The next completion or hover request will try to recreate it from the local command.
+If `shellCompletion.scanUnknownCommands` is enabled, the next completion or hover request will try to recreate it from the local command.

 Dynamic extraction can still fail when the command is unavailable on `PATH`, its help invocation exits unsuccessfully, or its output cannot be parsed.